Cats have long been associated with Halloween. Many Halloween decorations feature black cats, all puffed up and ready to fight.

 Celtic Mythology And Cat Sìths

-It’s important to note that, because of the mythology of cats and their association with Halloween, many cats–particularly black cats–may be in danger on Halloween night.
-Unfortunately, black cats are sometimes targeted for abuse if they’re caught.
-Click here and read this CatTime article for more information on how to keep your cats safe on Halloween.
+It’s important to note that, because of the myths of cats and Halloween, many cats–particularly black cats–may be in danger on Halloween night.
+Unfortunately, black cats are sometimes targeted for abuse.
+If you have a black kitty at home, take extra care to keep them safe.

-Do you think of black cats during Halloween?
-Do you think the stereotypes about them being cursed or bad luck are unfair?
-Let us know in the comments below!
+Do you think of cats during Halloween?
+Do you think any other myths or legends helped make our connection between felines and this holiday?
+Then let us know in the comments below!